-Is Freedom of Speech just another form of philosophy and should be far removed from it being true knowledge?
+Is Freedom of Speech just another form of philosophy, and should it be far removed from actual knowledge?

 ‘The study of philosophy confirms that there is no such thing as neutral knowledge.
 The evidence is interpreted according to presuppositions and assumptions’

 Jordan Peterson is convinced that the evidence rests on the collective experience of the world in the 20th century and the ideologies and philosophies that gave birth to it.